This post may contain affiliate links. Please read our disclosure policy.

 Step 2.
 Fill the pan with cold water to cover the eggs with 1 inch of water.

-How to Make Southern Egg Salad
+How to Make Simple Egg Salad

 This recipe is perfect for a picnic side, on your favorite bread for an egg salad sandwich, on a bed of lettuce, and eaten as a salad or with crackers as a spread.
 And however you enjoy it, it’s just plain delicious!
 Don’t forget if you want to get extra fancy to try some of the mix-ins to change it up a little.